Ex-aide blasts Boris Johnson over COVID-19 response, says 'government failed' | CBC News

 A mass vaccination campaign that started in December has brought infections and fatalities down sharply, but the government acknowledges it will have to answer serious questions about its handling of the virus at a future public inquiry.

-Cummings' testimony to Parliament's science and health committees gave a taste of what might come out.
+Cummings' seven hours of testimony to Parliament's science and health committees gave a taste of what might come out.
 Parliamentary committee sessions are often dry affairs, but Cummings' dramatic testimony was broadcast live on television.

 He delivered excoriating allegations of bad decisions and false assumptions within government in early 2020, saying "the whole thing just seemed like an out-of-control movie."